Andre601/JavaBotBlockAPI/README.md

 There are a lot of other methods that you can use.
 Head over to the [Wiki] for more information.

 ### Posting
-You can post the guilds eithe automatically or manually depending on your own preferences.
+You can post the guilds either automatically or manually depending on your own preferences.

 #### Auto-posting
-JavaBotBlockAPI comes with an inbuild scheduler to post yout guilds automatically.
+JavaBotBlockAPI comes with an inbuilt scheduler to post your guilds automatically.
 To use it simply use the `startAutoPosting` method and provide either a JDA instance, ShardManager instance or the bot id and guild count.

 **Example**: